 3.2 Application of the Drought Plan

-The IDW is the entity responsible, under the authority of the WPC, for actively monitoring water conditions and, as guided by the Drought Plan, recommending drought declarations and mitigation actions to the Office of the Governor and state agency commissioners.
-Whenever any member agency of the IDW becomes aware of considerably dry conditions via routine monitoring of internal or external sources, the following sequence of events shall take place:
+The State Drought Coordinator shall ensure all monitoring data is updated monthly and review such data for signals of developing drought, in accordance with the criteria established under Section V. Whenever any member agency of the IDW becomes concerned about dry conditions via routine monitoring or other internal or external sources, the agency’s representative shall contact the State Drought Coordinator and trigger the following sequence of actions:

-The alerting agency shall contact OPM, which, as the lead agency, shall convene a meeting of the IDW.
-A public meeting notice and agenda shall be circulated.
+The State Drought Coordinator shall prepare a drought conditions report that summarizes conditions by drought management area and contains relevant data.

-The IDW shall assess and discuss the drought criteria and any other appropriate data to determine whether dry conditions warrant a declaration(s) of drought conditions for any portion(s) of the state, consistent with the thresholds specified in Section V of this plan.
-The IDW may cite professional judgement in its determination, if not consistent with the thresholds specified in Section V. A determination to recommend such declaration(s) shall be supported unanimously by all member agencies on the IDW.
+At the next regular or special meeting, the IDW shall assess and discuss the drought conditions report and any other appropriate data to determine whether dry conditions warrant a declaration(s) of drought for any drought management area, consistent with the thresholds specified in Section V of this plan.
+The IDW may cite professional judgement in its determination, if not consistent with the thresholds specified in Section V. A determination to recommend such declaration(s) shall be supported by a majority of member agencies on the IDW.

-In the event that the IDW cannot reach unanimous agreement to recommend a drought declaration(s), as guided by the Drought Plan, the IDW shall take no action.
-A follow-up meeting of the IDW shall be scheduled within 14 business days to re-evaluate conditions.
-At such follow-up meeting, any determination made by the IDW to recommend a drought declaration(s) shall be by simple majority of the member agencies.

-Any such recommendations of the IDW shall be transmitted by OPM to the Office of the Governor.
+OPM shall transmit any such recommendations of the IDW to the Office of the Governor.
 The Office of the Governor may accept, reject, or modify the recommendations of the IDW.
-The Office of the Governor may defer to the secretary of OPM or the commissioner of any IDW member agency to accept, reject, or modify the recommendations of the IDW.
-State agencies shall commit the resources necessary to undertake mitigation actions outlined in Section V.
+State agencies shall commit the resources necessary to undertake mitigation actions outlined in Section V. Responsibilities that are not already clearly assigned shall be delegated to appropriate member agencies based on subject matter expertise, statutory and regulatory authorities, and availability.

-Whenever a drought declaration is active for any portion of the state, OPM shall schedule regular meetings of the IDW as deemed necessary to re-evaluate conditions and implement mitigation actions associated with each drought stage, as guided by Section V. Responsibilities that are not already clearly assigned shall be delegated to appropriate member agencies based on resource availability, subject matter expertise, and statutory and regulatory authorities.
-The lead agency of the IDW shall oversee such delegation of responsibilities.
+Whenever a drought declaration is active, the chair shall schedule meetings as necessary to re-evaluate conditions and implement mitigation actions associated with each drought stage, as guided by Section V.

-The IDW shall determine whether to recommend changes to any active drought declarations (scaling up or scaling back), following the same decision-making protocols in 2-4 above.
+The IDW shall determine whether to recommend upgrading or downgrading any active drought declarations, following the same decision-making protocols in 2-4 above.

 Under the National Incident Management System (NIMS) Emergency Support Function System, the Office of Policy and Management is designated the primary state agency in a drought event.
-When conditions reach Stage 3 (Moderate Drought), the Governor may consider convening his/her Unified Command in accordance with the State Response Framework (SRF) prepared by the Department of Emergency Services and Public Protection, Division of Emergency Management and Homeland Security.
+When conditions reach Stage 3, the Governor may consider convening his/her Unified Command in accordance with the State Response Framework (SRF) prepared by the Department of Emergency Services and Public Protection, Division of Emergency Management and Homeland Security.
 The Governor’s Unified Command is comprised of the key state agencies and public sector partners relevant to a particular potential or actual emergency.
-If conditions reach Stage 5 (Extreme Drought), many necessary response functions may be coordinated under the SRF, including activation of the State Emergency Operations Center to centralize planning and response operations.
+If conditions reach Stage 5, many necessary response functions may be coordinated under the SRF, including activation of the State Emergency Operations Center and National Guard to centralize planning and response operations.